Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section D: Comparing distributions of number of unique citing entities across citation groups
+# Section D: Boxplot of number of unique citing entities across citation groups
 In this section, we split the papers into groups depending on citation numbers and by OA/non-OA status.
 The sample of papers includes 2,000 OA papers and 2,000 non-OA papers from each citation group (i.e., 56,000 papers in total), as per citing entity group and publication